rust-lang/reference/src/items/external-blocks.md

 - `static` — Indicates a static library.
 - `framework` — Indicates a macOS framework.
 This is only valid for macOS targets.
+- `raw-dylib` - Indicates a dynamic library where the compiler will generate an import library to link against (see [`dylib` versus `raw-dylib`] below for details).
+This is only valid for Windows targets.

 The `name` key must be included if `kind` is specified.